Jordan: Family Law

 Divorce and child custody disputes in Jordan are adjudicated exclusively in religious courts in that country.
 If the husband is Muslim, any disputes will be determined by a Sharia court which will apply principles of Islamic law.
 In the case of Christians, the court will be an Ecclesiastical Court composed of clergymen from the Greek Orthodox Church, Roman Catholic Church or other Christian denomination to which the parties belong.

-The Jordanian law governing the guardianship and child custody of a Muslim child is Sharia law as codified in Jordanian statutes, primarily the Personal Status Law.
+The Jordanian law governing the guardianship and child custody of children is Sharia law as codified in Jordanian statutes, primarily the Personal Status Law.
 The laws provide that decisions concerning child custody are based primarily on the gender of the parents, but also upon the parents' compliance with religious obligations and customs and other factors.

 The Jordanian law distinguishes fundamentally between “hadhana,” which refers to the physical care of the child, and “wilaya,” which refers to the legal authority over the child.
 Hadhana is usually translated into English as “custody” but that is too broad a term.
 Hadhana is more akin to “residential custody” and is often described as “babysitting.”
 Wilaya is often translated as “guardianship,” but that is also inaccurate.
 It is far more akin to “legal custody.”